theripper93/theripper-premium-hub/premium-changelogs/simple-quest.md

+## Version 1.3.0
+- Headers within secrets will no longer show in the lore tab table of contents
+- new Timeline feature (beta)

 ## Version 1.2.1
 - Move To which was not working after last update is now fixed
 - Dropping headers onto the Map or onto the Marker config will now correctly add headers to the UUID, The modals will also correctly open onto the specified anchor